kesopeso/neovim-config/README.md

 This is a neovim setup based on ThePrimeagen's setup.
 It might deviate a bit in time to suit my needs, but for now I just want to try out his setup and workflow.

 ## Installation
+- Install nvim manually first.
+This still needs to be automated!
+- Check the bash folder and add the "source path_to_dir/bash/nvim_init" to the .bashrc / .zshrc file
 - All dependencies can be installed with a helper installation script.
-Just run ./bin/install from the root config directory.
+Just run ./bin/install.sh from the root config directory.
 - Check below how to install plugins inside neovim.
 After that you are good to go!

 ## Dependencies